MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-account.md

 You can create the account from  Microsoft 365 Admin center in combination with Windows PowerShell:

 - **Create account via Admin center**.
 To meet minimum requirements, you can configure everything you need for the account directly from the [Microsoft 365 admin center](https://admin.microsoft.com/AdminPortal).
-Some features like sharing whiteboards directly from the whiteboard app require using PowerShell to configure ActiveSync; see [Enable ActiveSync if use of email app is required] (enable-activesync-if-use-of-email-app-is-required) on this page.
+Some features like sharing whiteboards directly from the whiteboard app require using PowerShell to configure ActiveSync; see [Enable ActiveSync if use of email app is required](enable-activesync-if-use-of-email-app-is-required) on this page.

 - **Create account via PowerShell**.
 You can use PowerShell scripts to facilitate creation of multiple device accounts and quickly configure specific features including:
     - Calendar processing for every Surface Hub device account.